-Local CASA volunteers advocate for more than 1,000 children per year but many are still in need of advocacy.
+CASA volunteers in Colorado Springs advocate for approximately 60% of the children in the foster care/court system.
 Our volunteers are an amazing force for good, but we need more of them.
 Our vision is that every child who needs a volunteer will have one.
 With your help, we can reach that goal.

-Volunteer Colorado Springs.

 Volunteer Opportunities include:

 - Supervised Exchange and Parenting Time (SEPT) Program Volunteers

 - Specialized Volunteer Opportunities: Life Long Links, The Hanger, CFIT

 As a CASA volunteer, you will be able to work with competence.
 All of our advocate volunteers are thoroughly trained in courtroom procedure, social services, the juvenile justice system, high conflict domestic relations cases, and the special needs of abused and neglected children.